 19. Explain In Brief About The Configuration Of A Summary View?

-Criteria is used in the where class (this can be asked to user by enabling prompt user)
+Criteria are used in the where class (this can be asked to the user by enabling prompt user)

 Group by and field functions (like count) are used for initial display.
 If we have more than one group by

 it is Displayed one after another on clicking +